tommarcoen/dskpatch/README.md

  ## Chapters

- Norton starts writing DSKPATCH.COM in chapter 9.
+ Norton starts writing DSKPATCH.COM in chapter 9 (p.
+99).
+ Chapters 9 and 10 introduce the first procedures in VIDEO_IO.ASM but the real programming only starts in chapter 12.